The Score (2001 film): Plot

-The Customs House adds additional closed-circuit television cameras and infrared detectors to the basement after realizing the sceptre's true value as a French national treasure, forcing the thieves to move up their timetable.
-Jack arrives for his graveyard shift — with his gun hidden inside a portable radio — while Nick breaks into the basement through the sewer tunnels.
+The Customs House adds additional closed-circuit television cameras and infrared detectors to the basement after realizing the sceptre's true value as a French national treasure, forcing the thieves to forward their timetable.
+Jack arrives for his graveyard shift—with his gun hidden inside a portable radio—while Nick breaks into the basement through the sewer tunnels.
 Burt, posing as a garbage truck driver, delivers computer components that Jack uses to bypass the security system.
-Jack shuts off the cameras as Nick enters the storage room, but a fellow janitor stumbles upon Jack, who locks him in a closet at gunpoint.
+Jack shuts off the cameras as Nick enters the storage room, but a fellow janitor stumbles on Jack, who locks him in a closet at gunpoint.

 Bypassing the infrared sensors, Nick fills the safe with water from the basement sprinkler system and inserts a depth charge, blowing off the door.
 He packs the sceptre in a carrying case but is held at gunpoint by Jack, who forces him to hand over the case.
-As rigged by Jack, the cameras and alarms turn back on, alerting security and forcing Nick to escape back through the sewers; Jack returns upstairs, hiding the case inside his uniform and slipping past the police as they arrive.
+As rigged by Jack, the cameras and alarms are powered up again, alerting security and forcing Nick to escape through the sewers.
+Jack returns upstairs, hiding the case inside his uniform and slipping past the police as they arrive.

-Arriving at a bus station to flee the city, Jack calls Nick to gloat, but Nick reveals that he anticipated his betrayal: he had already planned a route through the sewers to evade pursuit, and Jack opens the case to discover a scrap metal decoy; Nick still has the real sceptre.
+Arriving at a bus station to flee the city, Jack calls Nick to gloat, but Nick reveals that he anticipated his betrayal: he had already planned a route through the sewers to evade pursuit, and Jack opens the case to discover a scrap-metal decoy; Nick has the real sceptre.
 Brushing off Jack's threats of vengeance, Nick advises him to flee as "every cop in the city" will now be looking for him.

-Later, Max smiles as he watches a news broadcast reporting a massive manhunt to find Jack, the prime suspect, whose accomplice has "vanished without a trace," while Nick reunites with Diane at Montréal-Mirabel International Airport.
+Later, Max smiles as he watches a news broadcast reporting a massive manhunt to find Jack, the prime suspect whose accomplice has "vanished without a trace", while Nick reunites with Diane at Montréal-Mirabel International Airport.

 Cast

 Production

-During the production, Brando repeatedly argued with Oz and called him "Miss Piggy", the Muppet whom Oz played from 1976 to 2001.
-Brando's eccentric behavior on set included performing scenes in his underwear and altogether refusing to be directed by Oz at times, having co-star De Niro take over with Oz instructing via an assistant director, an allegation that Oz confirmed.
-"There was one scene–two days of shooting–when Marlon was too upset with me to act while I was on the set," Oz stated.
+During the production, Marlon Brando repeatedly argued with Frank Oz and called him "Miss Piggy", the Muppet whom Oz played from 1976 to 2001.
+Brando's eccentric behavior on set included performing scenes in his underwear and, at times, refusing to be directed by Oz altogether, and having co-star Robert De Niro take over with Oz instructing via an assistant director, an allegation that Oz confirmed.
+"There was one scene—two days of shooting—when Marlon was too upset with me to act while I was on the set," Oz stated.
 "I watched from outside, with a monitor, and Bob was very good and acted as mediator between us."

 Screenwriter Scott Marshall Smith joined the crew late and received a writing credit.